Intuit (NASDAQ:INTU) Updates Q4 2022 Earnings Guidance

 Intuit (NASDAQ:INTU – Get Rating) updated its fourth quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $0.94-$1.00 for the period, compared to the consensus earnings per share estimate of $0.96.
 The company issued revenue guidance of $2.33 billion-$2.36 billion, compared to the consensus revenue estimate of $2.11 billion.Intuit also updated its FY 2022 guidance to $11.68-$11.74 EPS.

-A number of equities research analysts have recently weighed in on the stock.
-Stifel Nicolaus dropped their price target on shares of Intuit from $600.00 to $580.00 and set a buy rating for the company in a research report on Monday, March 21st.
-Wells Fargo & Company cut their target price on Intuit from $725.00 to $635.00 and set an overweight rating for the company in a research note on Monday, April 25th.
-Oppenheimer lowered their price target on Intuit from $696.00 to $588.00 and set an outperform rating for the company in a report on Friday, February 25th.
-Morgan Stanley reduced their price objective on Intuit from $720.00 to $550.00 and set an overweight rating on the stock in a research note on Friday.
-Finally, Edward Jones raised Intuit from a hold rating to a buy rating in a research note on Friday, March 11th.
-Three research analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the company.
-According to data from MarketBeat, the stock has an average rating of Buy and a consensus price target of $595.95.
+Several equities research analysts have recently weighed in on the company.
+JPMorgan Chase & Co. lowered their price objective on Intuit from $750.00 to $640.00 and set an overweight rating on the stock in a research note on Friday, February 25th.
+BMO Capital Markets reduced their target price on Intuit from $600.00 to $550.00 in a report on Monday, May 2nd.
+Wolfe Research reduced their target price on Intuit from $790.00 to $600.00 and set an outperform rating on the stock in a report on Friday, February 25th.
+Deutsche Bank Aktiengesellschaft reduced their target price on Intuit from $700.00 to $650.00 and set a buy rating on the stock in a report on Friday, February 25th.
+Finally, Morgan Stanley reduced their target price on Intuit from $720.00 to $550.00 and set an overweight rating on the stock in a report on Friday.
+Three equities research analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of Buy and a consensus price target of $595.95.

-The business also recently announced a quarterly dividend, which was paid on Monday, April 18th.
-Investors of record on Monday, April 11th were given a dividend of $0.68 per share.
+The company also recently announced a quarterly dividend, which was paid on Monday, April 18th.
+Investors of record on Monday, April 11th were paid a $0.68 dividend.
 The ex-dividend date of this dividend was Friday, April 8th.
 This represents a $2.72 annualized dividend and a dividend yield of 0.76%.
-Intuit’s payout ratio is 34.69%.
+Intuit’s dividend payout ratio is presently 34.69%.

-In related news, EVP Laura A. Fennell sold 59,286 shares of the business’s stock in a transaction dated Wednesday, March 2nd.
-The shares were sold at an average price of $475.03, for a total value of $28,162,628.58.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, EVP James Alexander Chriss sold 368 shares of the firm’s stock in a transaction dated Monday, February 28th.
-The stock was sold at an average price of $478.84, for a total transaction of $176,213.12.
+In other news, EVP Laura A. Fennell sold 59,286 shares of Intuit stock in a transaction on Wednesday, March 2nd.
+The stock was sold at an average price of $475.03, for a total transaction of $28,162,628.58.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, EVP James Alexander Chriss sold 368 shares of Intuit stock in a transaction on Monday, February 28th.
+The stock was sold at an average price of $478.84, for a total value of $176,213.12.
 The disclosure for this sale can be found here.
-3.27% of the stock is owned by insiders.
+3.27% of the stock is currently owned by company insiders.

 About Intuit (Get Rating)